Β-Endorphin: Pain management

 β-Endorphin has been primarily studied for its influence on nociception (i.e., pain perception). β-endorphin modulates pain perception both in the central nervous system and the peripheral nervous system.
 When pain is perceived, pain receptors (nociceptors) send signals to the dorsal horn of the spinal cord and then up to the hypothalamus through the release of a neuropeptide called substance P. In the peripheral nervous system, this signal causes the recruitment of T-lymphocytes, white blood cells of the immune system, to the area where pain was perceived.
 T-lymphocytes release β-endorphin in this localized region, allowing it to bind to opioid receptors, causing direct inhibition of substance P. In the central nervous system, β-endorphin binds to opioid receptors in the dorsal root and inhibits the release of substance P in the spinal cord, reducing the number of excitatory pain signals sent to the brain.
 The hypothalamus responds to the pain signal by releasing β-endorphin through the periaqueductal grey network, which mainly acts to inhibit the release of GABA, a neurotransmitter which prevents the release of dopamine.
 Thus, the inhibition of GABA release by β-endorphin allows for a greater release of dopamine, in part contributing to the analgesic effect of β-endorphin.
 The combination of these pathways reduces pain sensation, allowing for the body to stop a pain impulse once it has been sent.

+Immune-derived β-endorphin reduces pro-inflammatory cytokines such as IL-1 and IL-6 while increasing IL-10 and interferon-γ, contributing to systemic anti-inflammatory effects.

 β-Endorphin has approximately 18 to 33 times the analgesic potency of morphine, though its hormonal effect is species dependent.
+A comparative study found that patients with chronic neuropathic pain had significantly lower cerebrospinal-fluid β-endorphin concentrations than healthy controls.

 Exercise

 β-Endorphin release in response to exercise has been known and studied since at least the 1980s.
 Studies have demonstrated that serum concentrations of endogenous opioids, in particular β-endorphin and β-lipotropin, increase in response to both acute exercise and training.
 The release of β-endorphin during exercise is associated with a phenomenon colloquially known in popular culture as a runner's high.
+Acute aerobic exercise significantly increases circulating β-endorphin concentrations, with elevations closely correlated to exercise intensity and the onset of the 'runner’s high'.

+Sunlight

+There is evidence that β-endorphin is released in response to ultraviolet radiation, either through sun exposure or artificial tanning.
+This is thought to contribute to addiction behavior among excessive sunbathers and users of artificial tanning despite health risks.